 - Affectionate Parody: Night Slashers is likely a product of homage to various cheeky horror films from Evil Dead to Braindead.

-- Animated Armor: The third stage's miniboss, who's controlled by an Evil Weapon.
-Defeating the armor destroys the blade somehow.
+- Animated Armor: The third stage's miniboss, controlled by a sword-demon.
+Defeating the armor destroys the blade as well.
+An upgraded version appears as the fifth stage's miniboss.

-- Balance, Speed, Strength Trio: Christopher Smith is Jack-of-All-Stats, Jake Hunter is Mighty Glacier, and Zhao Hong Hua is Fragile Speedster.
+- Balance, Speed, Strength Trio: Christopher Smith is a Jack of All Stats, Jake Hunter is a Mighty Glacier, and Zhao Hong-Hua is a Fragile Speedster.

-- Big Bad: The main villain of the game is King Zarutz, some sort of skeletal robot behemoth out to conquer the world by killing humanity with an army of monsters.
+- Big Bad: The main villain of the game is Zarutz, an infernal king possessing a robot behemoth out to conquer the world by killing humanity with an army of monsters.

 - Boss Banter: The player character has a conversation with the boss before every battle.

-- Car Fu: The first stage opens up with the gang storming into a horde of zombies.
+- Car Fu: The first stage opens up with the gang storming through a horde of zombies with a van.

 - Critical Hit: Occasionally your attack will land on enemies with Written Sound Effect "SLASH!" or "CRASH!", which will deal great damage on them (and is usually a fatal blow on most normal enemies).

 - Disc-One Final Boss: Done twice.
-The game at first sets it up like the vampire boss is the main villain.
-After the goal of sealing off the portals to the netherworld is completed, it then looks like The Grim Reaper will be the final boss, but he also turns out to be a subordinate.
+The game at first sets it up like the Vampire Lord is the main villain, until netherworld gates are detected in Mexico and Australia.
+After the goal of sealing off the portals to the netherworld is completed, it then looks like The Grim Reaper will be the final boss, but he also turns out to be a subordinate, contracted to make monsters swarm the world.
 Ultimately, it's revealed that King Zarutz is the main villain.

 - Game Gourmet: Features cake, curry, gyoza, hot dogs, lychees, roast beef, and soup to heal yourself with.Player upon getting food:: Delicious!!